percy/percy-webdriverio/README.md

     ```
 ## browser.percySnapshot

 Capture a snapshot and send to percy.io for comparison.
-Options in the second parameter are optional.
+Options in the second parameter (`width`, `enabledJavascript`, `minimumHeight`) are optional.

   ```js
   browser.percySnapshot('name', {widths: [640, 800], enableJavaScript: true, minimumHeight: 400})